 - Consider a trust.
 There are two kinds of trusts, an Irrevocable Trust and a Living Trust.
 An Irrevocable Trust may be used for a variety of reasons, such as to avoid potential estate taxes, as well as asset protection.
 If you need to Buy a million dollar life insurance policy, one of the easiest ways to avoid estate taxes on your life insurance proceeds is to establish an Irrevocable Life Insurance Trust [ILET].
 A properly prepared life insurance trust may protect your life insurance proceeds from estate taxes.
+It is worth talking to someone like PolicyMe about your options.
 A living trust is used to control your property while you are living, and also to avoid probate.

 - Make health care directives.
 By creating a healthcare directive, you will be able to set forth in writing your healthcare wishes and intentions.
 Unless you outline in writing your healthcare wishes and intentions [life support, coma, vegetative state], someone other than a loved one may be forced to make life and death decisions for you and get multiple quotes of different insurance companies.

 - Make financial power of attorney.
 A general power of attorney will allow you to appoint a trusted person to handle your finances if you are unable to do so yourself.
+This is completed using the lasting power of attorney forms that are required by the local authorities.
 If you become incapacitated or disabled, who has the authority to handle the day to day operations of your dental practice?